the-turing-way/the-turing-way/chapters/continuous_integration.md

   - osx
 ```

 When you test your code on multiple operating systems, be aware of differences that can affect your tests, for example not all tools and programming languages are available on all operating systems.
-This should be taken into account when write commands for your script file (or other sections of the .travis.yml file).
+This should be taken into account when writing commands for your script file (or other sections of the .travis.yml file).
 Also file system behaviour may differ between OSs.
 Your tests may implicitly rely on these behaviours, and could fail because of them.
 They are different operating systems, after all.

-When Travis is running a job it sets the `TRAVIS_OS_NAME` variable which describes the operating system being tested. you can use this to run commands only on specified operating systems like this:
+When Travis is running a job it sets the `TRAVIS_OS_NAME` variable which describes the operating system being tested.
+You can use this to run commands only on specified operating systems like this:
 ```
   - if [[ "$TRAVIS_OS_NAME" == "osx" ]]; then command_to_run; fi
 ```